Treiben/Propel.FeatureFlags/best-practices-readme.md

 # Design Philosophy & Best Practices

-## The Problem This Library Solves

-Most development teams face a fundamental tension: developers want to deploy continuously, but product owners need to control when features reach users.
-Traditional approaches force these concerns together, creating bottlenecks where deployments wait for business decisions, or features go live before they're ready.

-This library separates these concerns completely.
-Developers control technical deployment, product owners control feature activation.
-The result is faster delivery cycles and better risk management.

-## How It Works

-When developers reference a flag in code and deploy, the flag is automatically created in a disabled state.
-This means:

-- **Developers can deploy immediately** without waiting for product decisions
-- **Product owners can activate features** when business conditions are right
-- **Both teams operate independently** without coordination overhead

-The auto-creation pattern ensures deployments never fail due to missing flags, while the disabled default ensures features don't accidentally go live during deployment.

 ## Understanding Flag Types

 **Application Flags** are owned by development teams.
 They control technical implementations like which algorithm to use, which API version to call, or whether to show a new UI component.
 These flags auto-create when first referenced, allowing developers to ship code immediately.